marklogic-community/RunDMC/apidoc/config/README.txt

   This file lists all the extension and library module namespaces with their customary prefixes.
 It's used by the setup code for the function reference.

-server-versions.xml
-  This file configures what versions of the documents (4.1, 4.2, etc.) are to be displayed on the website, as well as which version is the default (should normally be the latest).

 category-mappings.xml
   This file is used by the setup code.
 It lists exceptions to the automated mappings of function reference categories to resulting (friendlier, more